Manchester Art Gallery, Mosley Street, Manchester

 To Manchester Piccadilly, Manchester Oxford Road or Manchester Victoria stations.
 Take the Metrolink from Victoria or Piccadilly (Altrincham or Eccles direction) to Mosley Street or St Peter’s Square.

 Manchester is ringed by the M60, linking to the UK’s extensive motorway network.
 Follow signs to the city centre.
 Car parking is available at the NCP car parks on Chepstow Street, Faulkner Street or Sackville Street.
 All are within five minutes of the gallery.
-The nearest disabled parking is on Nicholas Street or Princess Street, approximately 50m from the main entrance.
+The nearest disabled parking is on York St and Mount St.

 The coach drop off point is at the groups entrance on Princess Street.